 For each assignment you are expected to include a list of the people with whom you have consulted (including students, TAs, UTAs, tutors, professors) and resources used (including webpages and source code repositories) as part of your submission.
 This information is required with each assignment.
 It is part of your README file, and failure to provide it will result in rejection of the assignment as complete.
 You may be able to resubmit.

 In addition to providing proper citation in your README, it is also important to make sure that the assistance you receive consists of general advice that does not cross the boundary into having someone else write the actual code.
 It is fine to discuss ideas and strategies, but you should be careful to write your programs on your own.
-This provision is expressed in the following rule:

 In particular, you should not ask anyone to give you a copy of their code or, conversely, give your code to another student who asks you for it.
 Similarly, you should not discuss your algorithmic strategies to such an extent that you and your collaborators end up turning in exactly the same code.
 Discuss ideas together, but do the coding on your own.

 The prohibition against looking at the actual code for a program has an important specific application in computer science courses.
 Developing a good programming assignment often takes years.
 When a new assignment is created, it invariably has problems that require a certain amount of polishing.
 To make sure that the assignments are as good as they can be, Duke, like most other CS departments, reuses assignments over the years, incorporating a few changes periodically to make them more effective.
-The following rule applies in all computer science courses:

 Beyond being a clear violation of academic integrity, making use of old solution sets is a dangerous practice.
 Assignments can change in a variety of ways from year to year as we seek to make them better.
 Submitting a program that solves last year's assignment perfectly while failing to solve the current one is particularly damaging evidence of academic dishonesty.